kenzobenj/kenzobenj.github.io/clickfix-amatera.md

 # ClickFix Leads to Half-Baked Amatera Stealer

 Welcome to my first blog post!
 I figured an easy target for a first post might be a ClickFix chain since that is all the rage right now.
-This one turned out kind of interesting because the phishing page and the resulting payload seem like they are under development or something because the are really janky.
+This one turned out kind of interesting because the phishing page and the resulting Amatera payload seem like they are under development or something because they are really janky.
+In addition to the Amatera stealer payload, this chain drops a .NET executable that configures the users' browsers to proxy traffic through the attacker's server.

 Contents:
 * [What is ClickFix](#what-is-clickfix)